oils-for-unix/oils/doc/idioms.md

 Yes:

-    fopen > out.txt {
+    redir > out.txt {
       echo 1
       echo 2
     }

-The `fopen` builtin is syntactic sugar -- it lets you see redirects before the code that uses them.
+The `redir` builtin is syntactic sugar -- it lets you see redirects before the code that uses them.

 ### Temporarily Set Shell Options